Minimally Invasive Surgery

 What Is Minimally Invasive Surgery?

 There are many kinds of minimally invasive surgery.
-Each involves the surgeon using an.
-This is a thin tube with a light and tiny video camera on the end.
-The endoscope lets the surgeon see inside the body and use very small surgical tools in the area.
+Each involves the surgeon using a scope, such as an endoscope or laparoscope .
+Scopes are thin tubes that have a light and tiny video camera on the end.
+They let the surgeon see inside the body and use very small surgical tools in the area.

 What Are the Benefits of Minimally Invasive Surgery?